StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 ### The Difficulty of Retraining Your Fingers

-To put it simply, if you are already at 70ish WPM touch-typing QWERTY (or some other reasonably fast speed), and aren’t facing or likely to face RSI, you probably shouldn't bother switching.
+To put it simply, if you are already at 70ish WPM (or some other reasonably fast speed) touch-typing QWERTY, and aren’t facing or likely to face RSI, you probably shouldn't bother switching.
 Optimized layouts (even the bad ones, so to speak), are very much more efficient than QWERTY, and they drastically reduce the amount of effort it takes to type.
 But there will be an adjustment period of weeks not days, and recovering your old speed will take time.
 This goes doubly for those of you already using a better layout like Dvorak, Colemak, or Workman.
 I promise you that you can do better than any one of those three, but the gains will not be earth-shattering.

 If the switch were easy or effortless, QWERTY would have ceased to exist long ago.
 As it is, however, you will be reduced to single digit WPMs for the first little bit, and your fingers will disobey you — you will have to rewire the neural connections in your brain that correspond to what we call “muscle memory.”
 If you have any sort of time-sensitive full-time occupation that forces you maintain your QWERTY skills (i.e., you can’t afford to go cold turkey and immerse yourself), it’s even harder because you’ll experience [proactive interference](https://en.wikipedia.org/wiki/Interference_theory#Proactive_interference) from already having QWERTY in muscle memory.
 That is to say, instead of “unlearning” QWERTY when you learn your other layout (replacing the old muscle memory with new muscle memory), the old muscle memory that you need to keep around will inhibit effective acquisition of the new muscle memory.